-\cite{toraldo} did not explain the use of the somewhat disparaging term \emph{mock} individuality, but only made the brief remark that this ``individuality'' breaks down as soon as the electron encounters other electrons, for example by entering an atom.
+\cite{toraldo} did not explicate the term \emph{mock individuality}, but only made the brief comment that this ``individuality'' breaks down as soon as the electron encounters other electrons, for example by entering an atom.
 However, even if we set aside for the moment questions about what exactly happens in such processes, it remains obscure why an individuality that does not last forever, perhaps even lasts only very briefly, should be dismissed as a ``mock individuality''.
-After all, everyday macroscopic objects also usually have finite life spans but it would seem weird to deny, on that ground, their identity when they are still intact.
+After all, everyday macroscopic objects also have finite life spans, but it would seem weird to deny, on those grounds, their identity when they are still intact.

-\cite{toraldo2} attempted to fill this lacuna in the argumentation and provided a more extensive explanation for the use of the term ``mock identity''.
+In a later publication \cite{toraldo2} address this lacuna in their argumentation.
 They start by admitting that particles could be defined, conventionally as they say, through their different states and thus even be given proper names (curiously, there is no reference to Dehmelt's Priscilla).
-They also note that the thus defined objects could last for a very long time.
-Still, they maintain, their \emph{possibly} limited life span raises a serious worry concerning the identity of such objects and the value of the names that are given.
+They also admit that the thus defined objects could last for a very long time.
+Still, they maintain, their \emph{possibly} limited life span raises a serious worry about the identity of such objects and the value of their names.
 They write \citep[p.\ 267]{toraldo2}: \begin{quote} \emph{Prima facie} one may be tempted to think that the case of particle $a$ is not different from that of Aristotle.
 After all, there was no Aristotle before 384 b.C.\ or after 322 b.C.
 But, in general, the particle does not die!
 An electron may very well survive a close encounter with another electron.
 Suppose that we follow with continuity an electron---say Peter---going from point $P$ to point $Q$ in a vacuum.
 We would like to be able to say that in a possible world Peter might encounter other electrons on its path and finally be scattered to $Q$.
 But then no one could tell that that electron is still Peter.
 There is no \emph{trans-world} identity.
 In this situation the meaning of `rigid designator' becomes very fuzzy.
 Anyway, the term seems useless. \end{quote}